chora-io/mods/agent/spec/05_events.md

 # Events

-The `subject` module emits events upon the successful execution of messages.
+The `agent` module emits events upon the successful execution of messages.

-## Draft Definitions

-`EventCreate` - an event emitted when a subject is created

-`EventRemove` - an event emitted when a subject is removed

-`EventUpdate` - an event emitted when a subject is updated

 ## Proto Definitions